bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 necessary to configure Bugzilla for use with LDAP authentication.

 The existing authentication
-scheme for Bugzilla uses email addresses as the primary user ID, and a password to authenticate that user.
+scheme for Bugzilla uses email addresses as the primary user ID and a password to authenticate that user.
 All places within Bugzilla that require a user ID (e.g assigning a bug) use the email address.
 The LDAP authentication builds on top of this scheme, rather